Semester One, 18 points

-Students taking this paper will develop an understanding of the implications for the social ad biophysical environment of resource use.
-They will able to undertake critical analysis of environmental discourse and the key principals and concepts of resource evaluation and planning.
+Students taking this paper will develop an understanding of the implications for the social and biophysical environment of resource use.
+You will be able to undertake critical analysis of environmental discourse and the key principals and concepts of resource evaluation and planning.
 You will learn to identify and appraise contemporary environmental strategies and methods and develop analytical and written skills.

 Environmental management is constantly evolving to address the complex process of balancing human needs and ecosystem integrity at global and local scales.
 This paper will explore the geographical aspects of the theory and practice of environmental management by paying particular attention to conflicting values, concepts and understandings of environment and resources that guide environmental decision-making.

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - Arts and Music, Science

 This paper is open to all students at 200-level and above with an interest in environmental management.

 - More information link

 - Paper Structure

 Student involvement in class, small group discussions and brainstorming sessions are encouraged.

 Assessment is 50% internal (on-going during the semester) and 50% external (final examination).